4 of the Best Sustainability Masters Programs Right Here in the U.S.

 Bard’s second focus area, circular value chain management, prepares students for a role they’ll create themselves: the Chief Circularity Officer, or CCO.
 This specialization integrates supply chain management with a deep understanding of circular economy strategy.

-The Center for Environmental Policy at Bard offers two M.S. programs, among other options, such as dual degrees and a Peace Corps program.
-At Bard’s CEP, policy reform comes down to this: getting rid of the bad and putting in its place good laws and regulations that drive sustainable outcomes.
+Bard offers two M.S. programs, among other options, such as dual degrees and a Peace Corps program.
+For us, policy reform comes down to this: getting rid of the bad and putting in place good laws and regulations that drive sustainable outcomes.

-It’s much easier said than done, which is why Bard offers a master’s degree in Environmental Policy.
+It’s much easier said than done, which is why Bard offers a Master's in Environmental Policy.

-An environmental policy master’s degree takes the core disciplines of environmental science, policy, law, and economics and encourages students to think across these disciplines to understand the complexities of today’s environmental issues and challenges.
+An environmental policy master’s degree takes the core disciplines of environmental science, policy, law, and economics; it encourages students to think across these disciplines to understand the complexities of today’s environmental issues and challenges.
 This innovative program of study is a holistic approach that highlights the connections between the social world and the physical sciences.
+If you're interested in environmental justice, international development, or even just how to work for the UN, your journey starts with an environmental policy degree.

 Meet a Bard-alum and environmental policy expert

 Rachel Savain majored in French at Williams College, but she was passionate about solving pollution problems in developing countries.
+She wanted to learn how to fight for the environment.
 That’s why she enrolled in Bard’s M.S. in Environmental Policy.

 In her first year, she learned the core skills she needed: environmental science, law, policy, and economics.
 Those skills ensured that she understood the incentives policies create and whether the policies she’d propose made sense.
 She also learned how to build coalitions to drive change.
 In her second year, she traveled to Haiti to do an extended internship with a Dutch NGO that was building a landfill outside the capital of Port Au Prince.
-She went on to base her M.S. capstone project on the internship, and the company ended up hiring her after she graduated.
+She went on to base her M.S. capstone project on the internship, and the company ended up hiring her after she graduated (this happens to a lot of our grads after their internships in sustainability end).

-Bard CEP’s second M.S. offering is a climate science degree that covers the interaction between climate systems, ecosystems, and agricultural systems.
+Bard's second M.S. offering is a climate science degree that covers the interaction between climate systems, ecosystems, and agricultural systems.
 Additionally, students are trained to be future policy leaders, who will guide efforts in greenhouse gas mitigation and adaptation.
-You’ll gain insight into the policies and laws creating climate destabilization, as well as the changes that could drive climate solutions.
+The Master's in Climate Science and Policy will give you insight into the policies and laws creating climate destabilization, as well as the changes that could drive climate solutions.

 Purposeful, relevant, and mission-oriented, climate science jobs are exceedingly fulfilling.
 And they’re becoming even more important as the climate crisis continues.
 You’ll need to have a grounding in climate science and policy to change the rules around climate.

-If you’re interested in curbing fossil fuel emissions, exploring the power sector, climate analysis tools, and the science behind extreme weather, all while advocating for policies to slow climate change, Bard’s M.S. in Climate Science and Policy is right up your alley.
+If you’re interested in curbing fossil fuel emissions, exploring the power sector, sea level rise projections, climate analysis tools, and the science behind extreme weather, all while advocating for policies to slow climate change, Bard’s M.S. in Climate Science and Policy is right up your alley.

-Whether it’s increasing polarization between news sources, climate deniers, more screen-time (less time in nature), debunked myths (that just keep resurfacing), or the fact that taking care of our planet has become politicized, there has never been a greater need for environmental education.
+Whether it’s increasing polarization between news sources, climate deniers, more screen time (less time in nature), debunked myths (that just keep resurfacing), or the fact that taking care of our planet has become politicized, there has never been a greater need for sustainability education.

-Those are a few of the reasons why Bard created an M.Ed. in Environmental Education.
+Those are a few of the reasons why Bard created a Master's in Environmental Education.
 This is a degree that prepares educators to build out the in-school, after-school, summer, farm, NGO, science center, and museum education and programming needed to engage today’s youth.

 What is environmental education?